ontimize/docs/docs/systems/systems_mail.md

 {{ "This configuration indicates the keys and values to be stored in the database.
 The database table is the one corresponding to the bean described in the **refRepository: OCSettingsDao** attribute (in this case, OCSettingsDao), which can be seen in the table `TSETTING` attribute (for this example, `TSETTING`) of the \*.xml configuration file of the bean (*OCSettingsDao.xml*).
 The keys would be stored in the `SETTING_KEY` column, the values in the `SETTING_VALUE` column and the rest of the attributes map the keys that exist in the database.

-In addition, the packet that will be scanned to look for the implementation of the email service is indicated.| markdownify }}
+In addition, the packet that will be scanned to look for the implementation of the email service is indicated."| markdownify }}
   </div>
   <div class="multicolumnright jstreeloader collapsed" >
  <ul>